Skip to content

 Promotion critical interview with Amersfoort alderman hampered by Facebook

 In the ongoing series of interviews with leading figures from Amersfoort's cultural sector, I interviewed D66 alderman Fatma Koser Kaya.
 It turned into an animated conversation.
-Strangely enough, De Stadsbron, Amersfoort's local journalism site, is not allowed to promote the interview from Facebook, the editors announced yesterday.
+Strangely, De Stadsbron, Amersfoort's local journalism site, was not allowed to promote the interview from Facebook, the editors announced yesterday.
 It is unclear why.
 Here is an excerpt, the whole story of course on De Stadsbron: 'I believe...

 New parents are born every year!
 (Why theatre programmers need to take much more risk)